• Skip to primary navigation

 Jump to Recipe Print Recipe

-Nourishing yet simple to make, Dried Longan Tea with Red Dates will warm you from inside out.
-It only needs 3 pantry ingredients and is a pretty flexible recipe- I add ginger and goji berries to make it healthier, but you can easily leave them out too!
+Nourishing yet simple to make in a few minutes, Dried Longan Tea with Red Dates will warm you from inside out.
+It only needs 3 pantry ingredients and is a pretty flexible recipe- I add ginger and goji berries to make this Chinese herbal tea healthier, but you can easily leave them out too.
+Perfect for Chinese New Year or confinement!

 A cup of dried longan tea with wolfberries in it and goji berries, ginger slices and jujube around it